gonenhila/gonenhila.github.io/_pages/about.md

 ------

-December 2022 - Our new paper ["Demystifying Prompts in Language Models via Perplexity Estimation"](https://arxiv.org/pdf/2212.04037.pdf) is nor available on arXiv
+December 2022 - Our new paper ["Demystifying Prompts in Language Models via Perplexity Estimation"](https://arxiv.org/pdf/2212.04037.pdf) is now available on arXiv

 October 2022 - Excited to receive the [EECS Rising Stars](https://risingstars.utexas.edu/) award, attended the workshop at UT Austin